apigee/istio-mixer-adapter/README.md

         key: 06a40b65005d03ea24c0d53de69ab795590b0c332526e97fed549471bdea00b9
         secret: 93550179f344150c6474956994e0943b3e93a3c90c64035f378dc05c98389633

+As noted above, Istio 1.1.x adapters are run in a separate process from Mixer and Mixer will connect to the adapter via gRPC to the address specified in the `connection.address` property in the Apigee adapter handler config.
+This address must be reachable by the Mixer processes in the Istio mesh.
+If you deploy the adapter to a location other than the default, just change the `connection.address` value as appropriate.

 [next step](#install-a-target-service)

 ### Istio 1.0.x

+To create an Istio 1.0.x handler file, run the following:

     apigee-istio -u {username} -p {password} -o {organization} -e {environment} provision > samples/apigee/handler.yaml